keen/keen-js/README.md

 Add as many events as you like.
 Each event will be fired off to the Keen IO servers asynchronously.

-### Properties

-Property names must follow these rules:
+**Property names** must follow these rules:

   * Cannot start with the $ character
   * Cannot contain the . character anywhere
   * Cannot be longer than 256 characters

-### Dates

-Dates are always handled in ISO-8601 format.
+**Dates** are always handled in ISO-8601 format.
+The SDK will automatically stamp every event with `keen.timestamp`.
+This is the actual time when an event occurs.
+You can override this value if you would like.
+Our servers will then set `keen.created_at` once the event is received.
+This value cannot be overwritten.

 ## Track Links and Forms